cadaver/miniplayer/README.md

 - Keyoff command
 - Change wavetable-pointer command
 - Transpose
+- Sound FX support, either overrides the channel completely (faster) or allows music to continue underneath

 Disadvantages:

 - Only 1 frame of gateoff before new note (does not guarantee proper hard restart)
 - Skips all realtime effects when reading new note data
+- Pulse & filter tables can be only 127 steps, due to high bit of position indicating "init" step

 Converter from GoatTracker 2 format included.
 See the player source (player.s) for data format details.
 Supported effects are 1,2,3,4 and F (no funktempo).
 Effect 3 (toneportamento) support is based on calculating the required slide duration, and may not work exactly in case of transposed patterns.